rsm-aburda/452_final_project/README.md

-# 🎧 Our 452: Final Project - Spotify Trends Analysis 🎵
+# 🎧 Our MGTA452: Final Project - Musical Analytics using Spotify Data 🎵

 Welcome to our final project for **Our 452**!
-This project dives deep into Spotify data to uncover potential correlations between **users' top 5 song preferences** and **outside factors** such as holidays. 🌟
+This project dives deep into mustical characteristics from Spotify data to uncover potential correlations between **top 50 songs** and **outside factors** such as time, unemployment, inflation. 🌟

 ---

 ## 📝 Project Overview
-Our intuition tells us that external events like **holidays** might influence musical preferences.
-Using Spotify's API, we aim to:
-- 🎯 **Prove or disprove** this correlation.
-- 🎨 Visualize insights with **heat maps**, **bar graphs**, and other tools.
-- 💡 Provide recommendations for streaming platforms, marketers, and advertisers.
+We are interested in identifying trends in music over the past 10 years and extrapolate insights to promote innovation in industries that use music in their businesses to drive optimal decision making.

 ---

 ## 🎵 Data We’re Exploring
+Historical and Financial Data
+- We used financial data from https://fred.stlouisfed.org/docs/api/fred/.
+The data tracks levels on indicators like unemployment and inflation for each month in the past 10 years.

+Spotify Data (from Kaggle and Spotify's API)
+- We utilized musical data from https://www.kaggle.com/datasets/conorvaneden/best-songs-on-spotify-for-every-year-2000-2023.
+This data includes musical features for the top 50 songs on Spotify for each month in the past 10 years.
 From Spotify's API, we’ll analyze attributes of songs such as:
 - **Valence** (emotional positivity) 😊
 - **Danceability** 💃